aadirupa/aadirupa.github.io/_pages/about.md

 <br><br>

-<p align="justify"><font color="SteelBlue"><b>Prospective Students:</b></font> I am looking to work with ML enthusiasts and motivated students!
+<p align="justify" style="margin-bottom: -15px;"><font color="SteelBlue"><b>Prospective Students:</b></font> I am looking to work with ML enthusiasts and motivated students!
 If you are interested in joining our research group, please send me your resume and research statement.
 I also encourage you to apply to the <b>UIC-CS PhD program</b> (and do mention my name in your application).</p>

 <!-- <details>
 <summary><span style="color:SteelBlue;" align="justify"> <font color="Blue"><b>On a personal note </b></font> </span></summary>